burger

 Multiple accesses can coexist for the same address, allowing different devices or software to connect without interruption.
 Each password is entered once per application or device and remains independent: you can revoke a specific access (for example, in case of a lost or replaced device) without affecting the others.

-On the Mail Infomaniak mobile app
+On the Infomaniak Mail mobile app

-When a user is added, the email address is automatically added to their Mail Infomaniak mobile application.
-They can switch between their addresses at any time via the chevron located at the top left of the screen.
+They can switch between their addresses at any time via the chevron located at the top left of the screen:

-Updated 09.12.2025 Link to this FAQ:
+Updated 03.02.2026 Link to this FAQ:

 Has this FAQ been helpful?